Sahityaaryan/Exet/README.md

 Hello world from Exet!

-This extension adds smooth coding experience the coders and programmers by managing the executable files like .exe (in cpp || c) or .class files (in java) or .js files (in Ts).
+This extension provide smooth coding experience to the coders and programmers by managing the executable files like .exe (in cpp || c) or .class files (in java) or .js files (in Ts).

 This will create a separate folder for all the executable files of a particualr language and executable files of any file in any folder inside the workspace will be stored in this folder and will execute smoothly